jrpotter/notebook/notes/memory/virtual.md

 %%ANKI
 Basic
 With respect to virtual memory, what does it mean to swap a page out?
-Back: A page was moved from pysical memory to disk.
+Back: A page was moved from physical memory to disk.
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 <!--ID: 1754320112965-->
 END%%